Our videos will be published over coming terms, building into a collection which will remain here for you to enjoy.

 - Our collections of manuscripts, archives, and rare books are famous the world over, with our earliest manuscript and archive treasures dating from the 11th century.

-- More manuscripts survive from the medieval library of New College than from that of any other Oxford or Cambridge college.
+- More manuscripts survive from the medieval library of New College than from that of any other Oxford or Cambridge college, and we hold what is probably the finest collection of medieval manuscripts of any of the Oxford colleges.

 - Our archives contain evidence of college endowment, administration, and finance from the outset, and our earliest documents are 11th-century title deeds.

-- New College Library holds more incunabula (fifteenth-century European imprints) than any other undergraduate college at Oxford.
+- New College Library holds more incunabula (fifteenth-century European imprints) than any other undergraduate college at Oxford, and a very rich collection of other early printed books.

 - Anglo-Norman Apocalypse (1300–1310), New College Library, Oxford, MS 65